Skip to content

 1. Periodicity

-In the periodicity drop down, the interval at which the KPI measurement is to be reported is selected.
+In the periodicity drop down, the interval at which the measurement is to be reported is selected.
 Usually there are several options to choose from, but which ones appear in the list also depends on which Periodicities that are created from your setup.

 2. Follow up